New H7N9 bird flu resists drugs without losing ability to spread

 While this does not make H7N9 any more likely to develop into a human pandemic, researchers said it means doctors should be prudent in their use of anti-viral medicines to treat H7N9 cases, and consider using drugs other than Tamiflu, such as GlaxoSmithKline’s Relenza, where possible.

-“It’s important to emphasise that these H7N9 viruses seem to transmit fairly inefficiently overall,” said Nicole Bouvier, who led the H7N9 study which was published in the journal Nature Communications on Tuesday.
+“It’s important to emphasize that these H7N9 viruses seem to transmit fairly inefficiently overall,” said Nicole Bouvier, who led the H7N9 study which was published in the journal Nature Communications on Tuesday.

 “But what was surprising about our study was that the drug-resistant virus was no less efficient than the drug-sensitive one.
 Usually what we see with influenza, is that resistance...also confers a fitness disadvantage on the virus.”